 FAQ COVID-19 Woodinville Wine Country Re-Opening

-Effective this past Friday, June 26, every Washingtonian in an indoor public space, or in an outside public space when unable to physically distance from others, will be legally required to wear a face covering.
-Here are some details of the new order:
+***Additionally, as of June 26, every Washingtonian in an indoor public space, or in an outside public space when unable to physically distance from others, will be legally required to wear a face covering.
+Here are some details of the new order

 How do I know what wineries and tasting rooms are open?